OSULUG/laws/constitution.rst

 members, except in any case where any clause of a bylaw conflicts with this constitution.

+* There should be a maximum of one bot in the irc channel (#osu-lug, irc.freenode.net) at any time.
+* Any malicious (i.e., 'black hat') material shared in the official OSU LUG IRC Channels should be presented in an academic or educational context.
+We do not encourage the use of malicious exploits under any circumstances.

 .. vim: set syntax=rest:textwidth=78:wrapmargin=2 :